 With many supermarkets only offering delivery slots two weeks away, it's time to look at other food options if you're currenly self-isolating, or unable to buy food at your local supermarket.

-Who knew trying to order food online would become reminiscent to securing Glastonbury tickets?
+Who knew trying to order food and drink online would become reminiscent to securing Glastonbury tickets?

 Many big supermarkets have been inundated with orders and Waitrose, along with Sainsbury’s, have stopped taking new orders.
 Waitrose did confirm that those who already have placed grocery delivery orders will still receive them.
 Asda and Tesco are still accepting orders, but wait times are currently 2-3 weeks.

-So, if you’re unable to secure a delivery slot to order food online, it might be time to check out the smaller delivery services…
+So, if you’re unable to secure a delivery slot to order food and drink online, check out one of these delivery options…

 If you’re all stocked up on groceries but struggling with the lack of alcohol in your cupboards, look no further than Laithwaite’s.
 A case of their red wines comes in at only £7.49 per bottle, which is similar to what you might spend on a bottle in store.